- Weight: 3 – 7 pounds (1.36 – 3.18 kg)

 No matter how many people or animals in the house, Yorkies will assert themselves, involving themselves in lots of hi-jinks that are mostly amusing and fun.
 This assertiveness usually comes across as self-confidence, not aggressiveness.
 They get along very well with other dogs and easily adapt to family life.
 Intensely protective, Yorkshire Terriers have a fearlessness and a relentless bark that make them great watchdogs.

-Yorkshire Terriers can live as long as 15 years, but they must be handled with care: Because of their small size, they can be troubled by a number of health problems including hip and joint issues, poor digestion, tooth decay and bone fractures.
-Yorkshire Terriers are fragile dogs.
+Yorkshire Terriers can live as long as 15 years, but they must be handled with care.
 Be careful when holding them or transporting them and be sure to regularly feed them solid foods.
+Health issues may include Portosystemic shunt (liver shunts), tracheal collapse, retinal dysplasia, patellar lunation and hypoglycemia.

 Yorkies get along very well with children, but they don’t have the patience for the sudden moves and rough play of very small ones.
 Also, they can sometimes be demanding and stubborn if they don’t get their way.